perfact/zodbsync/.scratch/layer-aware-record-watch/issues/05-layer-divergence-handling.md

 - [x] Test: divergence move removes a pre-existing `__frozen__` marker from the old layer.
 - [x] Divergence detection works in both directions: lower-priority → higher-priority layer (e.g. named → fallback) as well as higher → lower.
 The old implementation only deleted the old copy when `old_idx < target_idx`, so moving back to a higher-priority layer was silently undone by the compress step.
 Fixed by deleting the old copy before `fs_write` so compress cannot restore it.
 Tests: `test_layer_divergence_record_back`, `test_layer_divergence_watch_back`.

-## Moving to the custom layer via attribute
+## Moving to the fallback layer via attribute

-Divergence detection fires whenever `obj.zodbsync_layer` holds any ident (including `""` for the custom layer) that differs from the object's current FS location.
-Setting `obj.zodbsync_layer = ""` from the Zope management interface is therefore sufficient to trigger a move-to-custom-layer on the next `watch` or `record` cycle — the same mechanism as moves to named layers (see ADR 0003).
+Divergence detection fires whenever `obj.zodbsync_layer` holds any ident (including `""` for the fallback layer) that differs from the object's current FS location.
+Setting `obj.zodbsync_layer = ""` from the Zope management interface is therefore sufficient to trigger a move-to-fallback-layer on the next `watch` or `record` cycle — the same mechanism as moves to named layers (see ADR 0003).

 The attribute must be set (not absent).
 An absent attribute (`getattr` returns `None`) still skips rule 1 and falls through to rules 2–4.